 - The learners or employees are looking for self-directed learning that can be accessed at their own pace from anywhere.

 Here are some essential features of microlearning that will ensure learner and business requirements are met:

 The short duration of the training will help employees retain the information for a longer duration.
 Though there is no fixed length for microlearning, some organizations deliver anywhere between 1 minute to 10 minutes per nugget.

 Microlearning can be used by businesses to train employees with diverse roles across multiple geographic locations, thereby, improving business revenue.
 According to a 2013 Gallup report, US workers consider microlearning as a crucial part of the modern workplace environment.

 With a tailored approach, employees can access the right information at the right time.
 For example, emergency workers can undertake procedures to refresh their knowledge of life-saving equipment.
 Microlearning enables these workers to view the exact procedure through a short video, reducing the chances of mistakes on the job.

 Most businesses spend considerable time and money to find methods to embed small training sessions in everyday work activities.
-Microlearning will help dispersed employees to quickly access these learning solutions using personalized mobile devices to learn these concepts and get back to work.
+Microlearning will help dispersed employees to quickly access these corporate e learning solutions using personalized mobile devices to learn these concepts and get back to work.

 Limited Cognitive Load